jremsza/goMLproject/README.md

 The prediction process involves a matrix multiplication operation between the new data matrix `X` and the regression coefficients matrix `theta`.
 This aligns with the linear regression formula \(Y = X\theta\), where `Y` represents the predicted values.

-1. **Preparing the Data**: The function first determines the dimensions of the input data matrix `X` to ensure that the predictions matrix is initialized with the correct number of rows (each corresponding to a prediction for an observation in the input data).
+1. **Preparing the Data**: The function first determines the dimensions of the input data matrix `X` to ensure that the predictions matrix is initialized with the correct number of rows.

 2. **Matrix Multiplication**: This step multiplies the input data matrix `X` by the coefficients matrix `theta` to produce the predicted values.
 This operation applies the model to each row of input data, generating a prediction for each observation.

 3. **Output**: The result of the matrix multiplication is a new matrix where each element represents the predicted value for the corresponding observation in the input data.
-This matrix is returned to the caller, allowing for further analysis of the predicted values.
+This matrix is returned to the caller for further analysis of the predicted values.

 ---

 # Concurrency Application

-Much of the code seen in the withConcur program is code used from noConcur, but with added concurrency features in the prediction function.
+Much of the code seen in the withConcur program is code taken from noConcur, but with added concurrency features in the prediction function.
 This function is designed to be run as a goroutine.
 It performs its computation concurrently with other goroutines, and it uses a sync.WaitGroup and a channel to synchronize with them.

 `PredictConcurrently` takes an input matrix `X`, a pointer of Dense matrix X, and a matrix `theta`, along with a channel for sending the predictions back to the caller, and a `sync.WaitGroup` for managing concurrency.